Work with Ben

 I have 10 years of software engineering experience across multiple domains.
 I started in web development and digital media production, then moved into full-stack development at startups, and most recently transitioned into QA automation engineering.

-Currently, I work as a QA Automation Engineer II for a government software contractor, where I engineer and maintain automated regression test suites using Selenium and VB.Net.
+Currently, I work as a QA Automation Engineer II for a government software contractor, where I engineer and maintain automated regression test suites and lead AI-enhanced development practices for the team.
+I'm actively migrating a legacy VB.NET Selenium codebase into a modern C# adapter pattern that implements both Selenium and Playwright, while building the AI governance framework—version-controlled Rules, Profiles, and Prompts—that enables my team to ship higher-quality test code faster.
 Before that, I spent over two years at Menuat building digital menu solutions—developing hundreds of projects from design to deployment, handling everything from frontend development to client support and on-site installation.

 What draws you to roles involving AI and human-computer interaction?